-Still, these exchanges do need a portion of their holdings stored in hot wallets for the fluidity and efficiency of the market.
+Still, these exchanges do need a portion of their holdings stored in hot wallets for the liquidity and efficiency of the market.
 While cybersecurity is an issue, hot wallets are not inherently unsafe, just potentially vulnerable.
 There are several types of hot wallets:

 - Web-based wallets run in remote cloud-based servers and can be accessed from any device with a web browser.
 The convenience and accessibility come at the price of security.
 Your keys are held by a third party that may be shut down or compromised without your knowledge.
 Blockcahin.info is a web-based wallet.

 - Software wallets store your private keys on your local hard drive.
 From a developer standpoint, a software wallet must be created for each operating system (Windows, MacOS, Linux, Android, iOS, etc).
 This is more secure than web-based because you are in full control of your keys.
 Electrum is a software wallet.

 - Hardware wallets run the entire wallet environment from a USB-powered device that acts as both hot and cold storage, depending on whether it’s plugged in at the time.
 Hardware wallets are standalone devices, so you won’t get them mixed up with your thumb drives.
 Trezor is a hardware wallet maker.